-WALK: Landis Arboretum.
 As far as we know, there are no ghosts at Landis Arboretum.
 But you can find night owls (of the feathered sort) along trails in Old Growth Forests.
-Open year round dawn to dusk, check the events calendar for evening events.
+In addition to the forest, there’s a Native PLants Trail, Sculpture Garden, and Meditation Garden.
+Open year round dawn to dusk, check the events calendar for the Full Moon Music Series, Star Parties, and other (day) or nocturnal events.

 Where To Eat In Schoharie County

-BREAKFAST/LUNCH: Black Cat Cafe.
 Some folks hear boards creaking in what used to be a boarding house, a water douser swore he saw an old Jewish gentleman making tea in the corner.
-Better known for its its cooking classes and dinner clubs, the cafe is a popular spot for brunch.
+Better known for its its cooking classes and dinner clubs, the Black Cat Cafe is a popular spot for brunch.

 They contacted Psychic Katie Hilton to find out if they should move the headstone.
 She told them that farmers often moved burial stones to mow lawns, and that David Hiltz, the spirit in question, preferred to remain indoors.